fscdc/Awesome-Efficient-Reasoning-Models/README.md

 ## Updates

 - 2025-04-16: 📝 The survey is now available on [arXiv](https://arxiv.org/abs/2504.10903)!
-- 2025-04-11: 📚 The full paper list is now available and our survey is coming soon!
+- 2025-04-11: 📚 The full paper list is now available, and our survey is coming soon!
 - 2025-03-16: 🚀 Efficient Reasoning Repo launched!